 Step two - searching for properties to rent

-Using some of the latest techniques, Darlows estate and letting agents provide a simply brilliant facility for searching for properties to rent in South Wales.
+Using some of the latest techniques, Darlows letting agents provide a simply brilliant facility for searching for properties to rent in South Wales.
 You can:

 - Search for properties within a set radius of things you need to be near such as schools, transport links and amenities;